jawj/subtls/README.md

   The call to `endCert` here checks that the parsing code inside the `Cert` constructor has read exactly the number of bytes that were indicated in the 3-byte length field (it will throw if not).

-  The `writeLength` methods return a tuple of two functions, of which only the first us used in the example above.
-We call the first function when we think we’ve read the amount of data promised.
-We can call the second for a running tally of how much of the promised data is left.
+  The `writeLength` methods return a tuple of two functions (only the first is used in the example above).
+We call the first function when we think we should have read the amount of data that was promised.
+We can call the second for a running tally of how much of the promised data is remaining.

 * **Comments and indentation** &nbsp; For debugging purposes, it’s useful to be able to attach comments following sections of binary data, and the `Bytes` class supports this.
 Sometimes it’s automatic: for instance, `writeUTF8String` automatically adds the quoted string as a comment.